mco-gh/mco.dev/content/post/better-blog-intro.md

 side projects ground to a screeching halt.
 Another problem was that I really wasn't thrilled with the mechanics of my site.
 It had some serious shortcomings:

 - It was hosted on a virtual server.
-If one of my articles made it to the front page of Hacker News (which turned out to be an unjustified fear), I was a sitting duck.
+If one of my articles went viral (as if), I was a sitting duck.
 - It had no support for https, which didn't seem terrible back then, but in 2017 that's inexcusable.
 - Wordpress is a pretty amazing thing but I got tired of all the layers between me and my content.
 I wanted a hacker's blogging platform.